bry-an/data-structures-algorithms/concepts/imperativeVsDeclaritive.md

 ## More contrasting

-1. Declarative programming is the "act of programming in languages that conform to the mental model of the developer rather than the operational model fo the machine."
+1. Declarative programming is the "act of programming in languages that conform to the mental model of the developer rather than the operational model for the machine."

 2. Imperative languages "specify explicit manipulation of the computer's internal state" or "specify an explicit sequence of steps to follow."